 RCSI celebrated International Men's Day (19 November) for the first time in 2017, which included a focus on men's and boy's health, improving gender relations, promoting gender equality, and highlighting positive male role models.

 RCSI launched a Gender Identity and Expression Policy in April 2018.
 RCSI supports the Transgender Equality Network Ireland (TENI)'s vision of an Ireland where trans people are understood, accepted and respected, and can participate fully in all aspects of Irish society.
-TENI, which seeks to improve conditions and advance the rights and equality of trans people and their families, delivered a workshop through the RCSI Psychology Department in November 2017 and has delivered Trans 101 training sessions to RCSI staff.
+TENI, which seeks to improve conditions and advance the rights and equality of trans people and their families, has delivered 20 workshops to over 550 RCSI staff and students by 2021.